PhD, Waterloo Ontario

 I completed my PhD in English at the University of Waterloo, specializing in rhetorical theory (particularly intercultural and cross-cultural rhetoric) and American literature.
 I also have research and teaching interests in cross-cultural communication, professional writing, nonfiction prose studies, and visual rhetoric, including graphic narratives.
-I taught rhetoric and American literature for seven years at Laurentian University, and I’m now delighted to be back at Waterloo teaching writing courses and coordinating and developing the department’s graduate teaching assistants.
+I taught rhetoric and American literature for seven years at Laurentian University, and I’m now delighted to be back at Waterloo teaching rhetoric and professional writing courses and coordinating and developing the department’s graduate teaching assistants.
 I'm the current president of RhetCanada, the Canadian Society for the Study of Rhetoric.

 - "Rhetoric and the Reluctant Postnationalist."
 Rhetor 8.1 (2021): n. pag.
 Web.